3 months Premium FREE

 ⚠ What to Watch

-- • The pending all-stock merger with American Water Works fundamentally pegs the share price to the acquirer's performance, capping independent upside potential.
+- • The pending all-stock merger with American Water Works (0.305 exchange ratio) fundamentally pegs WTRG's share price to the acquirer, capping independent upside.

-- • Elevated Net Debt/EBITDA of 6.08x and persistent negative free cash flow require ongoing reliance on debt markets to fund essential infrastructure upgrades.
+- • Elevated Net Debt/EBITDA of 6.20x and persistent negative free cash flow necessitate ongoing reliance on capital markets to fund intensive infrastructure programs.

 📊 Historical Trends (10 Years)